alapvyas/linux-notes/Kubernates.md

 ### Different Service Types:

--**ClusterIP:** Exposes the Service on a cluster-internal IP.
+- **ClusterIP:** Exposes the Service on a cluster-internal IP.
 This type makes the Service only reachable from within the cluster.
--**NodePort:** Exposes the Service on each Node's IP at a static port.
+- **NodePort:** Exposes the Service on each Node's IP at a static port.
 A ClusterIP Service is created automatically, and the NodePort Service will route to it.
--**LoadBalancer:** Exposes the Service externally using a cloud provider's load balancer.
+- **LoadBalancer:** Exposes the Service externally using a cloud provider's load balancer.
 NodePort and ClusterIP Services are created automatically.-